Sweden heading into Nato, after Orbán-Kristersson deal

 "Sweden has been eager to sell or lease Gripens for some time and if they can extend the Hungarian lease in return for Nato ratification, it seems like a win-win," said Paul Levin, an international-relations teacher at Stockholm University.

-Orbán also came under US pressure to give way on Sweden, even though his party made a show of strength by refusing to meet with US senators who visited Budapest this week.
+Orbán also came under US pressure to give way on Sweden, even though his party made a show of strength by refusing to meet US senators who visited Budapest this week.

-And Kristersson's Budapest trip will help Orbán to save face even as he backs down on Nato, despite Orbán's friendly ties with Russian president Vladimir Putin.
+And Kristersson's Budapest trip will help Orbán to save face as he backs down on Nato, despite Orbán's friendly ties with Russian president Vladimir Putin.

 Meanwhile, Orbán has also been wielding his veto on the EU stage, by delaying or blocking EU aid to Ukraine, EU sanctions on Russia, and EU sanctions on Israeli settlers.